On Site Renewable Heat – Seasonal Heat Storage

 IHT™ can save over 80% of carbon emissions compared to using standard air conditioning and chillers for cooling.

-The Merton Rule requires new developments to demonstrate at least 10% of on site renewable energy before planning permission is granted.
-Interseasonal Heat Transfer can now be used to generate over 40% of on site renewable energy and make large savings in annual running costs of both heating and cooling.
+Planning requires new developments to demonstrate reduced carbon emissions before planning permission is granted.
+Interseasonal Heat Transfer can now be used to generate over 75% of on site renewable energy and make large savings in annual running costs of both heating and cooling.

 At last there is an alternative to the standard renewable energy options that have been available for some years.
 Seasonal Heat Storage integrates the strengths of solar thermal collection in summer with seasonal thermal storage in ThermalBanks – in order to deliver heat through heat pumps more efficiently in winter.